oatlog/oatlog/doc/planning_report/main.typ

 == E-graphs, informally

-E-graphs are motivated by the observation that expression directed acyclic graphs (DAGs) can efficiently represent a nested expression with a common subexpression, like say $f(g(x), g(x))$, as well as multiple expressions sharing a common subexpression, like say $f(g(x))$ and $h(g(x))$), but they can not efficiently deduplicate multiple identical consumers of different inputs, such as
+E-graphs are motivated by the observation that directed acyclic graphs (DAGs) of expressions can efficiently represent a nested expression with a common subexpression, like say $f(g(x), g(x))$, as well as multiple expressions sharing a common subexpression, like say $f(g(x))$ and $h(g(x))$), but they can not efficiently deduplicate multiple identical consumers of different inputs, such as